 The tax equivalent of accounting depreciation, allowing a company to obtain tax relief on tangible capital expenditure at rates and over periods of time set within the tax legislation.

-CBI
+CBI: Confederation of British Industry

-The Confederation of British Industry is the premier lobbying organization for UK businesses on national and international issues.
+The premier lobbying organization for UK businesses on national and international issues.